jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 * The advantage of using a jump table over a long sequence of if-else statements is that the time taken to perform the switch is independent of the number of switch cases.

 ## 3.7 Procedures
-A procedure call involves passing both data (in the form of procedure parame- ters and return values) and control from one part of a program to another.
+A procedure call involves passing both data (in the form of procedure parameters and return values) and control from one part of a program to another.

 In addition, it must allocate space for the local variables of the procedure on entry and deallocate them on exit.